sergeyen7/sergeyen7.github.io/index.md

 * atr_mult - multiplier that allows you to adjust the resulting size of trade and location of the stoploss.
 * atr - volatility according to the ATR indicator.

-Default values ​​in the script:
-* Risk % = 0.5
-* atr_mult = 2

 * * *

-Calculation example:
+Example with default script values:

-Equity = 1000 usd.
+Equity = 1000 usd
+Risk percent = 0.5
+Atr mult = 2

 risk_usd = equity / 100 * risk_percent = 1000 / 100 * 0.5 = 5 usd.